-The paywall model is commonly found with online newspapers and magazines, as well as blogging sites like Medium.
+The paywall model is commonly found in online newspapers and magazines, as well as blogging sites like Medium.

 Paywalls can help foster loyalty amongst key customers but can frustrate other users.
 It can also lead to a high bounce rate for your website, which can have a negative effect on search engine results.

 Commission-based models are commonly found in marketplaces.
 Although sellers and buyers can sign-up for free, you charge a commission fee when a sale is made.
 This can either be a set amount or a percentage of the sale.

 For example, freelancer site Fiverr charges sellers a flat 20% commission on any sales they make.
 Quite a good model, isn’t it?

 The advantage of a commission site is that users don’t have to pay if they don’t make a sale.
 However, if the commission is too high, they may make a move to a site that doesn’t take as much of their income.